Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Results

-Corroborating what's revealed in Figure~\ref{fig:1}, Table~\ref{tab:spatial_clustering} quantifies visitor social mixing patterns using Moran's I and LISA cluster analysis (full results are available in Supplementary Table S3).
-For birth-background diversity, US cities exhibit strong spatial autocorrelation (Moran's I = 0.67–0.83), whereas Swedish cities show much weaker clustering (Moran's I = 0.08–0.24), a difference of roughly three- to sixfold.
-The LISA results reinforce this contrast: in US cities, 26–40\% of POIs fall into High-High clusters and 16–29\% into Low-Low clusters, indicating substantial geographic segregation in visitor diversity.
-Swedish cities, by comparison, display much more balanced distributions, with only 6-12\% of POIs in each cluster type.
-Income diversity shows weaker spatial clustering than birth-background diversity in both countries (Table~\ref{tab:spatial_clustering}).
-US cities still exhibit moderate clustering (Moran's I = 0.35–0.47), whereas Swedish cities approach spatial randomness (Moran's I = 0.06–0.17).
-This suggests that income-based mixing at POIs is more spatially diffuse than birth-background mixing, especially in Sweden's urban context.
+Corroborating what's revealed in Figure~\ref{fig:1v}, Table~\ref{tab:spatial_clustering} quantifies visitor diversity patterns using Moran's I and LISA cluster analysis (full results are available in Supplementary Table S1).
+For birth-background diversity, US cities exhibit strong spatial autocorrelation (Moran's I = .67–.83), whereas Swedish cities show much weaker clustering (Moran's I = .13–.24), a difference of roughly three- to sixfold.
+The LISA results reinforce this contrast: in US cities, 26–39\% of POIs fall into High-High clusters and 16–29\% into Low-Low clusters, indicating substantial geographic segregation in visitor diversity.
+Swedish cities, by comparison, display much more balanced distributions, with only 6--14\% of POIs in each cluster type.

-In summary, visitor diversity at POIs is spatially diffuse in Swedish cities but strongly clustered in US cities, where it closely tracks residential segregation patterns.
-This cross-national contrast is sharper for birth background than for income, which exhibits weaker spatial structure in both contexts.
+We then examine how empirical visitor diversity is linked to the other two types of diversity measures at POIs (Figure~\ref{fig:1r}): residential diversity ($R$), which captures the socioeconomic composition of the census tract containing the POI; transit catchment diversity ($T$), which reflects the composition of areas reachable within 45 minutes by public transit.
+In addition, we consider geographic catchment diversity within 1.5 km ($G$), reflecting the birth background composition of neighborhoods within walking distance.